How Much Will It Cost Me?

-- Renting a trailer for the season or part of the season
+Renting a park model for the season or part of the season

-- Buying a trailer on a rented lot in a privately owned park
+Buying a park model on a rented lot in a privately owned park

-- Buying into a resident-owned trailer park and owning a share in the park
+Buying into a resident-owned park and owning a share in the park

-The trailer owners we talk to have quite a range of opinions regarding the best way to approach this lifestyle.
-From renting every year to investing heavily in a resident-owned park.
+The park model owners we talk to have quite a range of opinions regarding the best way to approach this lifestyle.
+From renting every year to investing in a resident-owned park.

 Renting year after year is not that common.
 The uncertainty of not knowing where you will be next year is not too comforting.
 But renting first before buying is common.
 Trying it out by renting is often how people 'get sold' on the lifestyle.

-Because the investment can be so modest (when buying a unit and renting the lot) there are some who feel they hardly have much to lose.
-The worst thing that can happen is they lose their whole investment.
-But if that is only (say) $10,000 then it is really not a lot more than some people spend on a single vacation.
+Because the investment can be so modest (when buying a unit and renting the lot) there are some who feel they hardly have much to lose if values drop.
+Even then any loss is hardly more than some people spend on a single vacation.

 The Current Market

-The combination of recession, depressed real estate market, bad winters up north ... and the higher value of the Canadian dollar all play a part in the RV Resort Park marketplace in recent years.
+The combination of recession, depressed real estate market, bad winters up north ... and the higher value of the Canadian dollar ... all played a part in the RV Resort Park marketplace in recent years.
 But things have changed.

 This Market is Different

 They are also not faced with mortgage problems and potential foreclosures.
-In most cases the motivation to sell their unit has little to do with 'needing the money', they can more afford to 'wait it out'.
+In most cases the motivation to sell their unit has little to do with 'needing the money'.
+Often the decision to sell is simply health related.

 Some may still want that larger home ...
 But be careful.
-The alternatives to the trailer parks seldom offer the security and lifestyle available in the parks.
+The alternatives to the RV parks seldom offer the security and lifestyle available in the parks.
 There are a few horror stories involving short sales and properties with hidden problems.

 "I was about to finalize a condo purchase when I learned that the building was actually on 'leased' land.
 The 25-year lease was about to expire and the new lease rate was wide open for a huge increase.
 Had never heard of that before."

-One advantage of the trailer park market is that it tends to be far more stable.
+One advantage of the RV Resort market is that it tends to be far more stable.
 While impacted for sure it is not subject to the same dramatic swings.
-The market is different.
+Again ... the market is different.